sigmdel/domoticz_button/README.md

 ## 6. Language Support

 Rudimentary support for showing English or French text on the OLED display was added in version 0.1.1.
 It would be a simple matter to add another language.
 See the comment at the beginning of `lang.h` for an explanation.
-Contributions for other languages are most welcomed.
+Contributions for other languages are most welcome.